matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/fee-model.md

 Since the entire flow for tx validation + execution will be executed to get the transaction’s fee, the operator will manually put the necessary balance (if needed) for the account before the emulation is run to conduct the default account’s `payForTransaction` method.

-Note, that the operator will NOT do the same with the paymaster (i.e. if a transaction has a paymaster, the paymaster MUST have the proper balance beforehand).

 The `eth_estimateGas` method itself will use binary search to find the smallest gas value under which the transaction *succeeds*.